yusiwen/myConfigs/README.md

 1. `shell/` shell environments scripts.
 1. `vim/` VIM configurations.
 1. `X11/` X11 scripts.
-1. `calibre.sh` for installation for `calibre`.
 1. `change_font.sh` script for changing font.
 1. `change_theme.sh` script for changing themes of Xresources, vim, etc.
-1. `composeKey.sh` compose keys setting for X.
 1. `install_tools.sh` script for installing tools under Ubuntu.
-1. `ocr.sh` script for OCR some pages in a PDF file.
-1. `projector.sh` xrandr settings for connection with a projector.
-1. `route.sh` routing config files for 3G mobile network when at work.

 Softwares
 ---------